MinchinWeb/openttd-minchinweb/WmDOT/ReadMe.txt

 		in way), it will try again this many times

 -- Version History ------------------------------------------------------------
+Version 5.1
+	Now requires MinchinWeb's MetaLibrary
+	Fixes bug where WmDOT crashed because the town it was trying to build its HQ in was too big.
 Version 5 [2011-04-13]
 	Will now start building almost as fast (within ~15 days) regardless of map size.
 It does this by dividing the map into smaller chunks